Prospective Student Information Sessions

-To register: Please complete our Information Session Registration Form.
+To register and/or express interest in future sessions: Please complete our Information Session Registration Form.

-Invitations to join the virtual session will be sent to all registrants via email approximately 10 minutes prior to the session.
+Invitations to join the virtual session will be sent to all registrants via email the day of the session.
 Information sessions will be accessible only to those individuals who register the day before the session.